lethain/staff-eng/src/markdown/stories/diana-pojar.md

  Personally, for now, I enjoy and focus more on breadth and how I spend my time depends a lot on what my team and organization needs.
 I would say that so far this year, about 50% of my time is spent on [technical leadership](https://slack.engineering/technical-leadership-getting-started-e5161b1bf85c) and talking with people about larger technical investments that we should focus on, and 50% of my time is focused on mentoring, reviewing code, writing code, jumping on incidents and fixing critical issues, etc. The ratio does change quarter by quarter.

-___Where do you feel most impactful as a Staff-plus Engineer?
+___Where do you feel most impactful as a Staff-plus engineer?
 What’s something you’ve done as a Staff-plus engineer that you wouldn’t have done earlier in earlier roles?___

  Personally, I feel that it’s quite noticeable the increase in trust and respect from people that did not work with me before my promotion / title change.
 Having the title strongly correlates with one's ability to influence the organization/company roadmap and priorities - basically you get to be in the “room where it happens”.